roualdes/MATH131/week-04.md

 For instance, the command `tree .`, where `.` represents the current working directory, will print the contents of the current working directory all the way down to the children files contained within any and all sub-directories.

 `tree` indents sub-directories and contained files relative to their parent directory.
-In addition to indentations, `tree` makes use of vertical and horizontal lines to help your eye better visualize where the directory boundaries are.
+In addition to indents, `tree` makes use of vertical and horizontal lines to help your eye better visualize where the directory boundaries are.

-#### file paths
+### file paths

 Every directory on a computer is referenced by a file path (an address).
 Directories are separated by a forward slash `/`, as is each file name.
 Imagine a dataset named `bike.csv` contained in a series of directories `math131` and `data`.
 Such a file would have file path `./math131/data/bike.csv`.
-This file path tells us that we are in a directory, which contains a directory named `math131`.
+This file path tells us that we are in a directory `.`, which contains a directory named `math131`.
 The directory `math131` itself contains a directory named `data`, and the directory `data` contains a file named `bike.csv`.
+We will learn about the file extension `.csv` in the next sub-section.

 File paths that begin with `.` or `..` are called **relative file paths**.
 Such file paths are relative to the current working directory.
 File paths that begin with the root directory are called **absolute file paths**.
 For the most part, we will encourage use of relative file paths.

-#### delimited files
+### delimited files

 We next look at the ways in which most small to medium sized datasets are organized.
 Any larger datasets should use a database and databases are beyond